brwilkinson/GetTier0/README.md

 ````

 ### Change 2 - add the list of your PDC's on line 26
-- you can select any/single Domain Controller from each Domain here, they do not have to be the PDC.
+- you can select any/single Domain Controller from each Domain here
+  - They do not have to be the PDC.

 #### After:
 ```
 26       $OnlineDC = 'DC1','DC3','DC4','DC5'
 ```

   - Or alternatively, keep your PDC list in a text file and read that in

 #### After:
 ```